 The varied strands of his complicated existence had surely been woven only to strangle him in the end.
 But not quite yet, he promised himself, at least to the extent that this could be said to lie within his own power.
 Arguably the game was a somewhat pointless one at this stage, but he would keep playing for a while longer – perhaps even right up until its end abruptly arrived, which he sensed (or was this just a debilitating fatalism?) was not far off, and which he knew could probably never have been avoided altogether anyway, even had he still been young and at the top of his game, which he no longer was, nor would be again.
 There was probably a limit to how many times, and how far, a person could run until weariness of one kind or another set fatally in, or before the past simply caught up, whether through happenstance or by means of what he took to be its guardians’ remorseless diligence in pursuing him.

 Perhaps they were snares now, quite as much as things that strengthened him, but there were still things that he loved, in this latest and quite possibly final chapter of his life.
 For example, that transitory but magical daybreak time, when all is tranquil and the close approach of dawn makes every leaf and palm-frond, viewed against lightening sky, a perfectly crisp silhouette, resonantly if only temporarily black, even as an ever-more-luminous pre-dawn will soon uncover each of their secret colors, tease them out into the light of day, blur their fleeting photo-etched clarity with multi-textured depths and subtle chromatic complexities.
-Later on, when colors are fully awakened, splendid and lively, there might well be that gentle, transient flicker of blue from the belly of a bashful bluebird in flight.
+Later on, when colors are fully awakened, splendid and lively, there might well be that gentle, transient flicker of blue from a bashful bluebird in flight.
 Better still, albeit depending on the time of year, there would be the bold and reflective white glory of the longtail or tropic-bird, a-wing in a warm azure sky that holds no dangers: a creature lofting peacefully (and with what always looked like superb contentment) above seawater of turquoise hue and crystalline clarity; a paradisiacal dream of an unsoiled life above the fray, all sundrenched grace and beauty and purity.

 He wanted to be the longtail, but reality, for now and for the foreseeable future, involved a high degree of empathy with the wary bluebird, a creature (it seemed to him) not really so much bashful as governed by an acute consciousness of a ubiquity of impending dangers; a creature whose fragile life seemed but a series of prudent, discrete and pre-emptively evasive maneuvers, flitting from one temporary perch of safety to the next.